Fjelsted Speedway Stadium

-Fjelsted Speedway Stadium is a Speedway stadium in Harndrup, Denmark.
+Fjelsted Speedway Stadium or Hele Fyns Speedway Center is a motorcycle speedway stadium in Harndrup, Denmark.
 The stadium is the home track for the Fjelsted Speedway Club.

 The municipality identified the village of Fjelsted for the construction of a motorcycling track in 1971 on the location of an old apple orchard.
-After joining the Danish Motor Union (DMU) in 1973 a larger track was built in 1976.
+After joining the Danish Motor Union (DMU) in 1973, a larger track was built three years later in 1976.

+The stadium held the Danish final of the Speedway World Championship in 1978 and the 1990 Intercontinental final was held at the track.

+In 2017, the Danish Individual Speedway Championship was held at the stadium for the ninth time in its history.